vamsi-karnam/openfilenet/README.md

 ---

-**OpenFilenet**  lets your code access files on other machines **as if they were local**, using a tiny, dependency-free P2P protocol (optionally secured with AES-256-GCM) using a lightweight, zero-config **peer-to-peer file sharing API** designed for **code runtimes** to be as developer friendly as possible.
+**OpenFilenet**  lets your code access files on other machines **as if they were local**, using a tiny, dependency-free P2P protocol (optionally secured with AES-256-GCM) using a lightweight, zero-config **peer-to-peer file sharing library** designed for **code runtimes** to be as developer friendly as possible.

 Forget SMB, SFTP, FTP, SCP, HTTP file servers, shared folders, or network mounts.
-Openfilenet abstracts away the file share protocol and makes it super easy to implement.
+Openfilenet abstracts away the file sharing protocol and makes it super easy to implement.

 **Features:**
 * Works over local networks / Wi-Fi / Ethernet / VPN